Decubate-com/docs/MiCAR and Risk.md

 Investors are encouraged to conduct their own due diligence and seek independent legal, financial, and tax advice before participating in any token offering.

-If you’d like to read more about the conflict of interest disclosure document, please visit our conflict of interest disclosure [!ref target="blank" text="View Interest disclosure document"](https://25442585.fs1.hubspotusercontent-eu1.net/hubfs/25442585/Legal%20Docs/Disclosure%20of%20Conflict%20of%20Interest.pdf).
+If you’d like to read more about the conflict of interest disclosure document, please visit our conflict of interest disclosure. [!ref target="blank" text="View Interest disclosure document"](https://25442585.fs1.hubspotusercontent-eu1.net/hubfs/25442585/Legal%20Docs/Disclosure%20of%20Conflict%20of%20Interest.pdf)

 # Governing Law and Jurisdiction